abandoned-journal/site/example/_posts/2025-03-10-mountain-monastery.md

 The monastery's religion also became known to us, while we studied an old child's folktale.
 Two sister gods, one stoic and one adventurous, are the main figures.
 The younger brother of the sisters had two familiars, with whom he plotted.
 It's a story of deceit and betrayl, and betraying the betrayer.
 An interesting orcish legend.

 Thankfully, the gods of this monastery seem to take no mind in us staying here.
-We'll see if the night has anything in store for us, but otherwise… it's nice to write and sleep somewhere warm.
+We'll see if the night has anything in store for us, but otherwise it's nice to write and sleep somewhere warm.